 Reading Awareness Strategies

 Reading awareness strategies like previewing texts, making predictions, asking questions, and summarizing as you read can greatly improve comprehension.
 For example, previewing chapter headings in a Kai Cenat biography gives an overview of key events and ideas covered.
-Asking questions while reading builds understanding of unclear details.
+Asking questions while reading builds an understanding of unclear details.
 Summarizing periodically checks your grasp of the most important takeaways.
 Using strategies consciously builds essential reading skills.

 The Structure of the GMAT Verbal Section